 Sustainable Buildings Implementation Plan

-In June 2008, the Department of Interior issued the Sustainable Buildings Implementation Plan (DOI SBIP) in response to Executive Order 13423 Strengthening Federal Environmental, Energy, and Transportation Management.
-It is being revised to incorporate requirements in Executive Order 13514 Federal Leadership in Environmental, Energy, and Economic Performance, and the Energy Independence and Security Act of 2007.
+The Department of Interior issued the Sustainable Buildings Implementation Plan (DOI SBIP) in response to Executive Order 13423 Strengthening Federal Environmental, Energy, and Transportation Management, Executive Order 13514 Federal Leadership in Environmental, Energy, and Economic Performance, and the Energy Independence and Security Act of 2007.
 In response, the NPS developed the Sustainable Buildings Implementation Plan (NPS SBIP).
 The NPS SBIP improves the Service’s policy and practice in the following five areas:

 - Design and construction of buildings (new and renovation)